catseye/Tamsin/README.markdown

 *   Allow writing (almost) anything using (almost) only recursive-descent parsing techniques.
 *   Provide means to solve practical problems.
-*   Keep the language simple (grammar should fit on a page)
+*   Keep the language simple (grammar should fit on a page.)
 *   Have a relatively simple reference implementation (currently less than 3 KLoc, including everything — debugging and the C runtime used by the compiler.)